 Ralph Bunche, who received the Nobel Peace Prize in 1950, traveled to South Africa for three months in 1937.
 His notes, which have been skillfully compiled and annotated by historian Robert Edgar, provide unique insights on a segregated society.
 More info →

-Robert R. Edgar is Professor of African Studies at Howard University and the author of An African American in South Africa: Travel Notes of Ralph J. Bunche (1992).
+Robert R. Edgar is professor of african studies at Howard University and the editor of An African American in South Africa: The Travel Notes of Ralph J. Bunche, also available from Ohio University Press.
 More info →

 Save 20% ($26.36)